-Whilst also growing her business in Cornwall, Lisa Cain was appointed Director of the UK PMC Guild in 2005 and ran the organisation for seven years.
+Whilst also growing her business in Cornwall, Lisa Cain was appointed Director of the UK Precious Metal Clay Guild in 2005.

-With a growing reputation, Lisa was invited onto the Advisory Board for the Metal Clay Masters Registry to help devise, shape and test the curriculum of 50 projects.
+With a growing reputation as a leader in the metal clay world, Lisa was invited onto the Advisory Board for the Metal Clay Masters Registry in 2008.

 Saul Bell Design Award Finalist